jfroelich/rss-reader/src/feed-parse/readme.md

 * If a feed has a link, and the link is invalid, should that actually be considered a parse error?
 In other words, this should not catch this error here?
 * If failing to resolve an entry, should this set entry.link to undefined or remove the property, or leave it as is like now?

+# TODO: not sure if this is best place to set fetch policy